ZhL0b1X/DRAST/README.md

     www.example.com
     ```

-2. Once you have edited the file, go back to the root directory of the program and run it:
+    Alternatively, you can use the `-i` flag to specify a file containing a list of domains for bulk processing:

     ```sh
-    cd ..
-    python3 main.py
+    python3 main.py -b -i /path/to/file.txt
     ```

+    The file should contain one domain per line.

+2. Once you have edited the file, you can run the program in one of two modes:

+   - **Interactive Mode:**

+     Use the following command for interactive mode:

+     ```sh
+     python3 main.py -I
+     ```

+     Interactive mode allows real-time interaction with the program.
+You can enter commands directly to perform various actions.

+   - **Normal Mode:**

+     For more options and information, you can check the help menu:

+     ```sh
+     python3 main.py -h
+     ```

+     Example: Resolve a single domain in JSON format:

+     ```sh
+     python3 main.py -s example.com -j
+     ```

+     Example: Bulk resolve domains from a file in dictionary format:

+     ```sh
+     python3 main.py -b -i /path/to/file.txt -d
+     ```

+     Example: Use SQL mode with a custom DNS IP address and suspended mode:

+     ```sh
+     python3 main.py --sql --dns 8.8.8.8 -S
+     ```

 3. During operation, the program will create a directory called `Output` in which the data files will be saved.
 File names are represented as date and time.

-4. The program creates a resolver.db file in the root directory of the program and saves all the received data in it.
-When the program is in suspended mode, users can modify the dns_domains.txt file without disrupting the data collection process.
-To enter suspended mode, press CTRL + Z in the terminal.
-To resume the program, use the fg command.
+4. The program creates a `resolver.db` file in the root directory of the program and saves all the received data in it.
+When the program is in suspended mode, users can modify the `dns_domains.txt` file without disrupting the data collection process.
+To enter suspended mode, press `CTRL + Z` in the terminal.
+To resume the program, use the `fg` command.

-# Note
+## Note
 This program has only been tested on macOS and Linux operating systems.
-Use on other operating systems is not guaranteed to work.